-Selecting multiple OPs with the same parameter lets you change the parameter of several OPs at once.
+Selecting multiple OPs that have the same parameter lets you change the parameter of several OPs at once.
 Move pattern1, and press Ctrl+c and Ctrl+v to create pattern3 (Command+c and Command+v on macOS).
 Click pattern2 and change its Type menu to Ramp.
 Now box-select pattern2.
 Increase the parameter Number of Cycles.
 When you release you see that both OPs' Cycles parameter are set to the same value.

 To reset just one parameter, right-click on the Type parameter of

 10. Value Ladders help you change Parameter values